jgraving/DeepPoseKit/README.md

 ------------
 DeepPoseKit is a Python API for pose estimation with deep learning built on [Keras](https://github.com/keras-team/keras) and [Tensorflow](https://github.com/tensorflow/tensorflow).
 We provide a high-level interface with a GUI for annotating images, a pipeline for data augmentation, and a simple API for initializing, training, and evaluating pose estimation models.

 The code for DeepPoseKit is *coming soon*.
 We are working hard to make it ready for public use.
-For now [check out our preprint](https://www.biorxiv.org/content/10.1101/620245v3).
+For now you can [check out our preprint](https://www.biorxiv.org/content/10.1101/620245v3) to find out more.

     @article{graving2019fast,
              title={Fast and robust animal pose estimation},